Your Stats πŸ“Š

 πŸ“– What this stat means

-When your ball lands in a sand bunker, how often do you get it out AND make the next putt (saving par or better)?
-Your number: you do this 11% of the time β€” barely 1 out of every 9 tries.
+When your ball lands in a sand bunker, how often do you get it out and make the next putt (saving par or better)?
+You do this 29% of the time β€” about 1 in 3 bunker shots.
+Scratch golfers convert 40%.

 πŸ’‘ Why it matters